springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 We can identify two broad types of transitions:

-- Sometimes individuals change status without influence from any other individual.
+- **Spontaneous Transitions**  Sometimes individuals change status without influence from any other individual.
 For example, an infected individual may recover, or an exposed individual may move into the infectious class.
   These transitions between statuses can be represented by a directed graph ``H`` where the nodes are not the original individuals of the contact network ``G``, but rather the potential statuses individuals can take.
 The edges represent transitions that can occur, and we weight the edges by the rate.
 In the SEIR case we would need the graph ``H`` to have edges ``'E'``->``'I'`` and ``'I'``->``'R'``.
 The edges would be weighted by the transition rates.
 Note ``H`` need not have a node ``'S'`` because susceptible nodes do not change status on their own.

-- Sometimes individuals change status due to the influence of a single partner.
+- **Induced Transitions** Sometimes individuals change status due to the influence of a single partner.
 For example an infected individual may transmit to a susceptible partner.
 So an ``('I', 'S')`` pair may become ``('I', 'I')``.
 We can represent these transitions with a directed graph ``J``.
 Here the nodes of ``J`` are pairs (tuples) of statuses, representing potential statuses of individuals in a partnership.
 An edge represents a possible partner-induced transition.
 In the SEIR case, there is only a single such transition, represented by the edge ``('I', 'S')`` -> ``('I', 'E')`` with a weight representing the transmission rate.
 No other nodes are required in ``J``.
 An edge always represents the possibility that a node in the first state can cause the other node to change state.
 So the first state in the pair remains the same.
 The current